-Possessing, distributing, or producing child pornography in Illinois can have serious consequences.
+Possessing, distributing, or producing child pornography has serious consequences.
 Allegations of child pornography are not taken lightly by law enforcement.
 If you are accused of a child porn related crime you could face prosecution by state, federal, and international agencies.
 Child pornography laws exist to protect children from the dangers associated with the porn industry, human sex trafficking, and prostitution.

 While some people who engage in child porn consumption do so willingly and purposefully, it is possible to land in serious legal trouble for innocent behavior.
 For example, it is possible to be charged with possession or distribution of child porn for simply opening or forwarding an unassuming link in an email from a co-worker or friend if that link happens to send you to a site containing child porn.